-5.12.3.1 Assessment to determine the ability to pay rates by:
+- 5.12.3.1.
+Assessment to determine the ability to pay rates by: - analysing the audited annual financial statements in terms of income and overall resources; - examining the credibility of year on year expenditure; - ensuring that profits or surpluses are calculated by excluding transfers to reserves and excessive writing off or depreciation of assets; - comparing the total annual turnover to the rates billed to determine whether the rates exceed 5% of the total turnover; - accumulated reserves for specific purposes would not be taken into account with this assessment;

-- analyzing the audited annual financial statements in terms of income and overall resources; - examining the credibility of year on year expenditure; - ensuring that profits or surpluses are calculated by excluding transfers to reserves and excessive writing off or depreciation of assets; - comparing the total annual turnover to the rates billed to determine whether the rates exceed 5% of the total turnover; - accumulated reserves for specific purposes would not be taken into account with this assessment;
+Note: Funds raised from external sources (such as grants,

-Note: Funds raised from external sources (such as grants, subsidies and donations) must be excluded when determining the ability to pay.
+subsidies and donations) must be excluded when determining the ability to pay.

-- 5.12.4 In exceptional circumstances the CFO may accept that a property registered in a name other than that of the organisation be regarded as the property of the organisation if it can be proven that the registration is merely to facilitate transfer of the property into the name of the organisation. - 5.12.5 Property used primarily as parking facilities in conjunction with a PBO / NPO activity may be regarded as contiguous property for the purposes of paragraph 5.12 and rated accordingly. - 5.12.6 These rebates are not applicable to any Vacant Land irrespective of its zoning or intended usage unless stated otherwise in this Policy.
+- 5.12.4.
+In exceptional circumstances the CFO may accept that a property registered in a name other than that of the organisation be regarded as the property of the organisation if it can be proven that the registration is merely to facilitate transfer of the property into the name of the organisation. - 5.12.5.
+Property used primarily as parking facilities in conjunction with a PBO/ NPO activity may also qualify for the rebate as provided for in 5.12 - 5.12.6.
+These rebates are not applicable to any Vacant Land irrespective of its zoning or intended usage unless stated otherwise in this Policy.